Zebradil/rustotpony/README.md

 ## Installation

-Grab an appropriate binary from [the latest release](https://github.com/Zebradil/rustotpony/releases/latest).
+Grab an appropriate binary from [the latest release](https://github.com/Zebradil/rustotpony/releases/latest) and put it in a place of your choice.
+If you're on *nix system, don't forget to set proper permissions: `chmod +x totp`.

 ### Build manually